ishan9678/Express-o/README.md

 ## Contact

-If you have any questions, feedback, or suggestions, please open an issue or reach out to us at support@expressoapp.com.
+If you have any questions, feedback, or suggestions, please open an issue or reach out to us at is9678@srmist.edu.in

 ---

-Feel free to adjust the image paths and contact information as necessary.